SHIBUY.A. × WATCH

 This project is expected to last for around five to six years, but Inaba says, "If all goes well, there is a possibility that functions similar to MINA will be incorporated into future redevelopment."
 Rather than being limited to temporary use until redevelopment, it will also be a testing ground for testing out the cultural functions needed in the area and linking them to the future of the city.

 When people think of Shibuya, they tend to think of large-scale developments and bustling commercial spaces.
-However, the Shibusawa area has a calming atmosphere that is closer to everyday life, a sense of learning, and the flow of local time.
-MINA is set to be a place that gently brings art back into everyday life, rather than isolating it as something special.
+However, the Shibuya 3-Chome area has a sense of calm and learning, a sense of local time, and a sense of community.
+MINA is set to become a place that gently brings art back into everyday life, rather than isolating it as something special.

 Enjoying a cup of coffee and encountering a work of art are two things that can be effortlessly placed side by side, and we look forward to seeing this as a new Shibuya scene.